 “Just unsubscribed from a group which I had been a member for only 3 months.
 She was sharing free content, along with a few live videos.
 Eventually, she posted that people are taking advantage, not hiring her as a coach after consuming her content.
 Literally she said ‘If you don’t want to move forward, just leave.'
-So I left, because I sensed anger and lack.
-And as a mindset coach, I thought she had some work to do on herself.”
+So I left, because I sensed anger and lack.” — a comment posted on my FB page.

 First, I have to say that I can relate from both sides, the consumer, but also as the seller.
-I’ve been there too — thinking that just because I’ve shared a lot of free content with my audience, that they’re supposed to buy from me.
-When they didn’t, I experienced some level of inner suffering, depression, cynicism.
+I’ve been there — thinking that just because I’ve shared a lot of free content with my audience, that I'm entitled to having them buy from me.
+And when they didn’t, I felt resentful.

-Resentment builds when we pretend to be generous — with an ulterior motive of expecting our audience to buy, and then discover that they have their own timing.
+Resentment builds when we pretend to be generous, with an ulterior motive of expecting our audience to buy, and then discover that they have their own timing.

 In the long-term, you will get enormous benefits by being generous and service-oriented.
 But no one can tell you, not the smartest marketing expert in the world, when you can expect that return to be… or in what form.